bagofrogs/mc-automated-properties-additions/README.md

 2. go inside the downloaded folder, in the `input-jsons` folder,
 3. remove all the `.json` files for mods you are not using,
 4. run `main.py` with python (pretty standard nowadays, if you don't have python, you'll have to [download it](https://www.python.org/downloads/))
-5. move the generated block.properties file and item.properties to wherever you need them
+5. move the generated `block.properties`, `item.properties` and `entity.properties` to your shaderpack folder (and replace the existing ones, or rename the existing ones if you want to keep them)

 Profit!